JavlonAbdumannopovv/react-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 295. ### What is the typical use case of portals?
-     React portals are very useful when a parent component has overflow: hidden or has properties that affect the stacking context (e.g. z-index, position, opacity) and you need to visually “break out” of its container.
+     React portals are very useful when a parent component has overflow: hidden or has properties that affect the stacking context(z-index,position,opacity etc styles) and you need to visually “break out” of its container.

      For example, dialogs, global message notifications, hovercards, and tooltips.